Fall of Empires:

 By Mike Bennighof, Ph.D.

 To better reflect Austrian tactical doctrine of 1914, the Austrian player has the option of forming storm columns, stacking three rifle companies together in a hex (usually only two are allowed) with an appropriate leader and charging the enemy, accepting the likelihood of higher casualties for the chance to inflict greater damage on the defenders in close combat.
+For their part, the Russians receive bonuses to their field guns if they start a scenario Dug In (Russian artillery doctrine stressed pre-determined fields of fire, and they made great use of this during the campaign).

 You can order Fall of Empires right here.